 Being a freshman in high school can be one of the most challenging journeys you will ever face, but knowing what to expect before you begin can make the transition a lot easier and more enjoyable.
 Even though freshman year is not the hardest academically, it can be quite taxing emotionally.
 You’re thrown not only into a new environment that is so vastly different than middle school because of all the new responsibilities and freedoms you have.
 Teachers will no longer tolerate excuses, they do give pop quizzes, and most of them don’t care if you do your homework.

-You may have classes with upperclassmen, but don’t worry most of them are actually really nice and willing to help you if you need it.
+You may have classes with upperclassmen, but don’t worry most of them are actually really nice and willing to help you if you need it, they may even tell you that famedwritings is providing statistics help.
 Here are some more tips you guys should check out to help you with your freshman jitters, as well as things I wish I knew before entering high school.

 1. Don’t let your friends define you.

 This tip may seem cliché, but looking back on these past four years, it’s one of the best pieces of advice I was given.
 High school is a time to discover who you want and don’t want to be, what you want to study, and what is most important to you.
 You can’t do any of those things if you’re friends are pressuring you to do things you don’t want to do.
 While it is very important to have a strong support system remember to take some time to ask yourself who you want to be, not who your friends tell you you should be.

 2. One that same note, don’t stay with your middle school friends just because you’ve been friends with them for a long time.

 High school is a time where most people will change.
 It’s hard, if not impossible, to emerge exactly the same as you entered.
 For most people the changes are positive, beneficial ones, however they may mean losing a few friends along the way.
 I’m here to tell you that THAT IS OKAY.
 People grow apart, people change, and trust me that you will end up with the right people and when you do it’s the best feeling in the world.